 *Please note that the name of the person who purchases the tickets is on tickets and will need to actually be there on the day itself.
 Museum staff will confirm the identity when entering the Ghibli Museum, so please bring some identification.
 If the name is not same as the name on tickets, you cannot enter.

-How to get Ghibli Museum tickets
+How to get Ghibli Museum tickets in 2023

 Close on Tuesdays